A1y0sh4/The-Great-Unciv-Rework/README.md

 # Notable Game-changer features

 -All Civs and most Beliefs and Policies have been completly reworked as such their game stategies.
-I suggest the players to try reinventing their games.
+I suggest the players to try reinventing their stategies in their most creative ways.

 -Most Resources are not revealed until the discovery of a tech, making some combinations stategical in the early-game